-KNOTS: A measure of speed.
-It is one nautical mile that measures speed.
+KNOTS: A measure of wind speed over a nautical mile.
 A nautical mile is one minute of one degree of longitude and is slightly longer than the ordinary statute mile as used in the United States.

 LANDFALL: The term used that indicates the moment the eye of a hurricane hits land.